Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 And then after the championship game, this hoodie that had worn for many games throughout the season, I put up on the top shelf of the closet figuring I wouldn't need it until next season.

-When I was, uh, gassing and gassing up the car and getting groceries yesterday with the sideways rain pelting you and that stiff wind out of the east.
+up the car and getting groceries yesterday with the sideways rain pelting you and that stiff wind out of the east.

-It's, uh, it's a little chilly.
+Yeah, it's it's a little chilly.

-Well, we're actually going to be up in Chippewa Valley with the show tomorrow in the greater Eau Claire area.
+Well, we're actually going to be up in Chippewa Valley with the show tomorrow in the Greater Eau Claire area.

 No, we'll